thomasdev5832/InvestorHub/PRD/InvestorHub-v1.md

 ### 4.3 Investing in a Liquidity Pool

-- **General Use Case:** As a user, I want to invest a chosen amount into a liquidity pool to earn interest, with all costs clearly displayed.
+- **General Use Case:** As a user, I want to invest a chosen amount of a token I hold into a liquidity pool to earn interest, with all costs clearly displayed.
 - **Clara’s Interaction:** Clara selects a stablecoin pool (e.g., USDC/DAI) with a low-risk rating.
 She invests $100, reassured by the transparent gas fee breakdown and educational pop-ups explaining risks.
 - **Tyson’s Interaction:** Tyson chooses a pool with a higher APY (e.g., ETH/USDC) after reviewing its risk score and historical performance.
 He invests $1,000, appreciating the clear fee structure and reserved gas for withdrawal.
 - **Yuri’s Interaction:** Yuri starts with a small $50 investment in a beginner-friendly pool, excited to earn IHUB rewards for their first investment.
 They value the one-click process and gamified milestone achievement.